latentnetworks/vimure/src/R/README.md

 ## Setup (Development mode)

 Use this setup if you want to modify anything in the package.
+For reproducibility reasons use the R version 4.1.2.

 1. [Clone the
     repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)